andreaabellera/andreaabellera/README.md

 Pivoting tables on sunlit rooms by day. **Mad science experiments by night.**

 🌿 **[Hit me up](mailto:casuallyandrea@pm.me) when you want a..**
-- ✨Beautiful✨ user interface
+- Beautiful user interface
-- Frontend wizardry
+- Frontend wizardry to happen
 - Data viz or dashboard
 - Web accessibility patch
 - Vector art or animation